drewolson/blox/README.md

 ## Assumptions

-Blox assumes you're running postgres locally on the default port and that your curernt user can create databases.
+Blox assumes you're running postgres locally on the default port and that your current user can create databases.